SnapdragonLee/ChatGPT-weBot/Readme.md

 ## Log

+- 2023.3.4 Add Stable Diffusion into function (English Only)
+- 2023.3.3 Add multithread and rewrite the whole program structure
-- 2023.2.27 Add zip version of WeChat and `dual-start.bat`,  fix the bug that prevents other operations when the response keyword is empty.
+- 2023.2.27 Add zip version of WeChat and `dual-start.bat`,  fix the bug that prevents other operations when the response keyword is empty
 - 2023.2.25 Add the option in `config.json` to quote the original question before answering
 - 2023.2.25 Complete all API function on features and Debugs for errors
 - 2023.2.23 Accomplish some API listed on features